Whenever someone is diagnosed with scabies the first thing they think is, where did I get these darn things from?

 Another thing worth considering is that it is in fact possible to catch scabies from furniture.
 If you are using pilates or yoga mats that haven’t been cleaned properly between uses, it is possible (though unlikely) that you could catch scabies from them.
 However, again, this isn’t a common way to catch scabies.
 Like I said, if it was easy to catch scabies this way, every second person in yoga class would have it.

-If you believe you have scabies, remember to treat promptly.
-There are various natural and prescription treatments you can use that reliably kill scabies – the trick is to hit it hard and fast from every angle.
+As for treatment, there are various natural and prescription treatments you can use that reliably kill scabies.
+The trick is to hit it hard and fast from every angle.

 When I first got scabies, I remember furiously reading through the internet looking for all the possible treatments.
-What I came up with was a multi-pronged treatment that cured me in just under two weeks.
-Everything you need can be found from your local supermarket or health store, or you can simply buy them off Amazon.
+What I came up with after reading many studies was a multi-pronged treatment that cured me in just under two weeks.

 The first thing I did was I used permethrin cream.
 This is the standard prescription treatment.
 It’s essential that you use permethrin properly – if you’ve been prescribed permethrin, I would highly recommend reading my guide on how to use permethrin properly before starting.

 I also used many natural treatments, including neem oil, tea tree oil and clove oil.
-These have all been proven to be effective against scabies – you can check out some of those studies in my article here.
+These have all been proven to be effective against scabies – you can check out some of those studies, and recommendations on how to use each treatment, in my article here.

 Lastly, if you want to see the exact treatment that I used to kick my scabies in just a couple of weeks, you can check out my article The Ultimate Guide To Getting Rid Of Scabies.
 It details everything step by step, and I’m hopeful it will work for you as well as it did for me.
 Best of luck and wishing you back to full health soon!